The Financial Conduct Authority does not regulate some types of buy to let or commercial mortgages.

-In the main, it is only buy to let mortgages that are taken out on an interest only basis these days.
+In the main, it is only a buy to let mortgage that are taken out on an interest only basis these days.
 The reason for this is that some Landlords like to maximise their monthly profits.

 Back in the 1980’s & 90’s however, residential interest only mortgages were very popular.
 The concept was that you would pay interest on the capital owed then pay the lump sum back at the end of the term.

 When borrowers took out an Interest Only mortgage, they were normally advised to set up an investment vehicle at the same time.
 This was typically a Low-Cost Endowment policy.

 The policy provided life cover to pay the mortgage off should a borrower died.
 If the investment performed well then, the idea was it would pay off the mortgage, possibly even with a surplus at the end.

 Many borrowers simply weren’t made away of the risks with this type of mortgage.
 There was no guarantee that the investment would mature for a big enough sum to repay the mortgage.